 There are so many options these days on how to get your book into the hands of readers.
 Gone are the days when one single path led to publication, and it can be confusing to wade through the pros and cons of being independently versus traditionally published.
-One of the ways you can evaluate how to move forward with your manuscript is to think about how you would prefer to promote your book.
+One of the ways you can evaluate how to distribute books to stores and move forward with your manuscript is to think about how you would prefer to promote your book.

-The book promotion tactics an indie published author takes can be different from those with large publishing contracts, largely due to the higher level of control independent authors maintain over their books.
+The book promotion tactics an indie-published author takes can be different from those with large publishing contracts, primarily due to the higher level of control independent authors maintain over their books.
 If you’re thinking about indie publishing for your book, consider how much easier it is to engage in these forms of book promotion as an indie author.

 Meet Your Local Booksellers

 Meeting your local booksellers is something that only the author can do!
 A large publisher or your independent publicity firm may coordinate meetings with these booksellers, but this is something indie authors can do really well on their own.
 Books are sold by booksellers all over the world, which means that they give recommendations to people browsing their stores and can influence purchasing decisions.
 Making a personal impact on a bookseller so that they want to sell your book is a savvy move on any author’s part.
 Stop by a store, be polite, buy a book, and tell them you hope they’ll stock your book one day.

 Create a Goodreads Author Profile and Use it Actively

 Maintaining control over vital social media platforms is a benefit to indie publishing—you’ll always make your own account and run it for yourself.
 On Goodreads, you can make friends, follow reading lists, join book clubs, and organically network to create a community that will put your book onto their “to-read” bookshelves when it comes out.